 A Gateway Course is the entry-level course for a major or program.
 It is a foundation course that introduces students to the scholarly conventions, concepts and skills/techniques of the discipline community/field of study that are necessary to complete the major or program.

 Undergraduate students in single degree programs are required to complete some courses outside their study area from any Faculty other than the one in which their program is based.
-This contributes to the breadth of learning requirement in programs.
 The Handbook indicates which courses are available as General Education.
-In some cases, availability of some courses outside of the home Faculty is restricted by the Program Authority, usually because they are closely related to the study area of the student’s program.
+In some cases, availability of some courses outside of the owning Faculty is restricted by the Program Authority, usually because they are closely related to the study area of the student’s program.

 See also Elective.

 Students receive a final assessment grade for each course in their program.
 Examples include; High Distinction (HD), Pass (PS), Fail (FL) and result not finalised (WD).
 Some courses are graded on a satisfactory/ unsatisfactory basis only.